 During some construction activity, trucks will likely be diverted to US Route 5 and VT Route 12.
 We do not expect any closure of Route 4.

 It’s an old bridge.
 Doesn’t it make more sense to replace it?

 No. The bridge is in overall good condition and, with rehabilitation, will serve travelers for many years.
 Also, the bridge style is unique in the state and is considered an historical resource that should be preserved.

 Will the public have any input into this project?

 Yes, through public meetings and by interacting with the project team.
-This website has a comment form people can use to ask questions, share opinions and concerns.
-Also, project staff can be reached by telephone at 802-230-7648.
+Feel free to submit comments, questions, or concerns using the comment form.
+Also, project staff can be reached at 802-230-7648.